 1. Amendments

-(a) By adhering to this Protocol in the manner set forth in Section 2 below, a party (an “Adhering Party”) to an ISDA Master Agreement may effect one or more amendments to each ISDA Master Agreement between it and any other Adhering Party, in each case on the terms and subject to the conditions set forth in this Protocol and the relevant Adherence Letter.
+(a) By adhering to this Protocol in the manner set forth in Section 2 below, a party (an “Adhering Party”) to an ISDA Master Agreement may effect one or more amendments to each such ISDA Master Agreement between it and any other Adhering Party, in each case on the terms and subject to the conditions set forth in this Protocol and the relevant Adherence Letter.

-(b) The amendments provided for in this Protocol are set forth in Annexes 1-13, and each Adhering Party may specify in its Adherence Letter its preference that one or more of these Annexes are applicable.
+(b) The amendments provided for in this Protocol are set forth in Annexes 1-14, and each Adhering Party may specify in its Adherence Letter its preference that one or more of these Annexes are applicable.
+Each party may specify in its Adherence Letter whether or not its adherence to any Annex will operate so as to supercede any alteration, modification or amendment to the standard language of the ISDA Master Agreement of the relevant provision previously agreed to by it in its existing ISDA Master Agreements.
+In the case of Annex 9, relating to Illegality and Force Majeure, such supercession would, if made applicable, cause the Force Majeure provisions of Annex 9 to supercede any impossibility provision or other provision which is in substance an impossibility provision, whether or not referred to specifically as such, contained in the ISDA Master Agreement.
+In the event that a party fails to specify whether or not such supercession will be applicable in regard to any Annex, the party will be deemed to have elected to make such supercession inapplicable in regard to any such Annex.

-[(c) Each Adhering Party may also specify in its Adherence Letter its preference, in respect of counterparties incorporated in designated jurisdictions, including any of the territories and possessions of those jurisdictions (“Excluded Jurisdictions”) that Annex 8, although otherwise specified as applicable, is not applicable.
+[(c) Each Adhering Party may also specify in its Adherence Letter its preference that Annex 7, although otherwise specified as applicable, is not applicable, will not apply to ISDA Master Agreements entered into by it with counterparties incorporated in designated jurisdictions, including any of the territories and possessions of those jurisdictions (“Excluded Jurisdictions”) whether or not acting out of, or permitted to act out of, an office in the Excluded Jurisdiction for the purposes of an ISDA Master Agreement..

 (d) In respect of any ISDA Master Agreement between two Adhering Parties where both Adhering Parties have specified a preference that all the Annexes are applicable: